Efficient Globally Optimal 2D-to-3D Deformable Shape Matching

-\paragraph*{Sketch-based retrieval.} One of the important applications of 2D-to-3D matching is shape-from-sketch retrieval.
-This problem has recently drawn the attention of the machine learning community as a fertile playground for cross-modal feature learning~\cite{eitz2012sbsr,furuya14,Li20151,su15mvcnn,hueting2015crosslink}.
-Herzog \etal~\cite{herzog15} recently proposed to learn a shared semantic space from multiple annotated databases, on which a metric that links semantically similar objects represented in different modalities (namely 2D drawings and 3D targets) is learned.
-Although this approach yields promising results in the {\em rigid} setting and can address some variability of the shapes, its applicability to the {\em non-rigid} setting is an open question.
+Although these approaches yield promising results in the {\em rigid} setting and can address some variability of the shapes, its applicability to the {\em non-rigid} setting is an open question.
 In contrast, our method targets explicitly the setting when both the 3D target and the 2D query are allowed to deform in a non-rigid fashion.
-Furthermore, the method of~\cite{herzog15} as well as other existing approaches mostly focus on finding {\em similarity} between a 2D sketch and a 3D shape, while we solve the more difficult problem of finding {\em correspondence} (from which a criterion of similarity is obtained as a byproduct).
+Furthermore, the method of~\cite{herzog15} as well as other existing approaches mostly focus on finding {\em similarity} between a 2D sketch and a 3D shape while we solve the more difficult problem of finding {\em correspondence} (from which a criterion of similarity is obtained as a byproduct).